 - Has had ties to several Islamist organizations with terrorist affiliations

-Omar Shahin holds degrees in Islamic Studies from Islamic University in Medina (Saudi Arabia) and Sudan; a Master of Theology degree and a Doctor of Laws degree from the Graduate Theological Foundation (GTF) in Oklahoma City; and a High Diploma from Jordan University.
+Jordanian native Omar Shahin came to the United States in 1995 and became a U.S. citizen in 2003.
+He holds degrees in Islamic Studies from Islamic University in Medina (Saudi Arabia) and Sudan; a Master of Theology degree and a Doctor of Laws degree from the Graduate Theological Foundation (GTF) in Oklahoma City; and a High Diploma from Jordan University.
 He is licensed to practice law as an Islamic Attorney in the courts of Amman, Jordan.